susonthapa/mbd-scripts/README.md

 Repeats the above process for  `features` and `libraries` submodules.

 #### Version task
+**Note:** This task is assumed to be executed only once during the completion of the task.
+If for some reason you need increase the version try to do it manually.

 For this task to execute you have to create a script `mbd-version-task` (or any name) with the following content and put it in your path.
 ```
 #!/bin/bash